A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Probabilistic Approach to Optimal Path OED

 \Cref{fig:policy_wall_times} reports average wall times for sampling and log-policy gradient across the three policy models.
 Gradient evaluation (bottom row) is more expensive than sampling (top row), and the higher-order policy incurs the highest sampling cost due to transitions to all reachable nodes, whereas the first-order and the generalized higher-order policies restrict transitions to local or precomputed neighborhoods, reducing cost.
 Additionally, log-policy gradient scales almost linearly for the three proposed models.
 This applies to the first two policies.
 For the third, gradient evaluation requires derivatives of higher-order transitions \eqref{eqn:generalized_higher_order_transition}, involving all paths up to order $k$ between nodes.
 Since the mesh is static and $k$ is fixed, these paths can be precomputed, and automatic differentiation can further aid scalability.

 Beyond utility evaluation, gradient computation can benefit the most from parallelization.
 Stochastic gradients can be distributed across samples, and for each sample log-probability gradients can be computed in parallel over path elements.
-This approach is straightforward for the first two policies but requires extra care for the higher-order model due to derivative evaluation of higher-order transitions. \commentout{ Besides the evaluation of the utility function $\utilityfunc$ for sampled trajectories, the step that can benefit the most from parallelization is the gradient evaluation.
-First, an obvious choice is to distribute evaluation of the stochastic gradient over number of computational nodes equal to the sample size.
-Second, for each sample point the gradient of the log probability can be split by parallelization over elements of the path.
-For example, the gradient \eqref{eqn:first_order_trajectory_distribution_grad_log_prob_init} can be parallelized by splitting evaluation of the conditional transition probabilities, that is the elements of the summation, over computational nodes.
-The conditional transition probability itself is inexpensive for the first two policy models.
-This requires additional care, however, for the last model since this requires evaluating derivative of the higher order transition probability \eqref{eqn:generalized_higher_order_transition}. }
+This approach is straightforward for the first two policies but requires extra care for the higher-order model due to derivative evaluation of higher-order transitions.

+A further consideration is the number of utility evaluations, which is the dominant cost when the utility is expensive.
+In the proposed approach this number equals the sample size $\Nens$ per iteration times the number of iterations.
+The optimal baseline allows a small batch size, here $N_{\rm b}=1$.
+In all experiments the budget is fixed at $\Nens=32$ samples over at most $300$ iterations, the same for every mesh resolution and sensor count.
+The design space itself is far larger.
+The coarse experiment alone admits $307{,}200$ feasible paths (\Cref{subsubsec:benchmark}), and the fine mesh is larger still.
+The number of utility evaluations is therefore set by the optimization budget and not by the size of the design space.
+When the utility is expensive this count is the limiting factor, and the black-box acceleration techniques noted above apply directly.
+A comparison with gradient-based, parametrized-path alternatives and the associated trade-offs is given in \Cref{sec:conclusions}.